plugwise/plugwise-beta/README.md

 #### How to add the integration to HA Core

 For each Plugwise Smile (i.e. gateway) you will have to add it as an integration.
-For instance if you have an Adam and a Smile P1, you have to add them individually.
+For instance, if you have an Adam and a Smile P1, you have to add them individually.
 If you have an Anna and an Adam, **do not add the Anna**, only add the Adam.

 - [ ] In Home Assistant click on `Configuration`
 - [ ] Click on `Integrations`